tailscale/tailscale/api.md

 }
 ```

-#### `GET /api/v2/domain/:domain/dns/searchpaths` - retrieves the search paths for a domain
+#### `GET /api/v2/tailnet/:tailnet/dns/searchpaths` - retrieves the search paths for a tailnet
-Retrieves the list of search paths that is currently set for the given domain.
+Retrieves the list of search paths that is currently set for the given tailnet.
-Supply the domain of interest in the path.
+Supply the tailnet of interest in the path.

 ##### Parameters